-- Coaching A one-to-one conversation focused on the enhancing the learning and development by increasing self-awareness and a sense of personal responsibility.
-The coach facilitates the selfdirected learning of the educator through questioning, active listening, and appropriate challenge in a supportive and encouraging climate. - Comprehensive Evaluation A summative evaluation of a beginning teacher conducted by an evaluator for purposes of determining a beginning teacher's level of competency relative to the lowa teaching standards and for recommendation for licensure based and to determine whether the teacher's practice meets the school district expectations for a career teacher.
-With respect to a beginning administrator, "comprehensive evaluation" means a summative evaluation of a beginning administrator conducted by an evaluator for purposes of determining a beginning administrator's level of competency for recommendation for licensure based on the lowa standards for school administrators.
+- Coaching - A one-to-one conversation focused on the enhancing the learning and development by increasing self-awareness and a sense of personal responsibility.
+The coach facilitates the self-directed learning of the educator through questioning, active listening, and appropriate challenge in a supportive and encouraging climate. - Comprehensive Evaluation A summative evaluation of a beginning teacher conducted by an evaluator for purposes of determining a beginning teacher's level of competency relative to the lowa teaching standards and for recommendation for licensure based and to determine whether the teacher's practice meets the school district expectations for a career teacher.
+With respect to a beginning administrator, "comprehensive evaluation" means a summative evaluation of a beginning administrator conducted by an evaluator for purposes of determining a beginning administrator set by an evaluator for purposes of determining a beginning administrator's level of competency for recommendation for licensure based on the lowa standards for school administrators.